-The Department of Crop Sciences is advancing agriculture through local and international research to increase food security while protecting the environment.
-Our internationally recognized faculty lead cutting-edge research programs that educate the next generation of agriculture professionals.
+The Department of Crop Sciences advances agriculture through local and international research to increase food security while protecting the environment.
+Our internationally recognized faculty lead cutting-edge research programs that educate the next generation of agricultural professionals.

 Dr. Babadoost develops solutions for vegetable and fruit crop diseases.
 He is internationally renowned for identifying effective disease management strategies for cucurbits, tomatoes, peppers, horseradish, basil, and apples.
 He also educates scientists in developing countries to improve production and quality of food crops.